Weekly Construction Update

 - In Wyndham Hill, the projected start time for the mill and overlay of the roundabout is June 28.

 - In June, Slurry Seal work will begin in No Name Creek, Bobcat Street in Fox Run, Countryside, and Angel View Estates.

 Please be aware of no parking signs, possible lane closures, flaggers, and workers in the area.
 Use the Pavement Management System map to see which streets are scheduled for work.

 Did you know the Town of Frederick maintains more than 104 miles of public streets?
 To manage this system, the Town Engineering Department and Public Works use a Pavement Management System to assist in evaluating the pavement condition, serviceable life and maintenance strategies for Town-owned roads and alleyways.

 Check out the Pavement Management System page to read more about the methods used in pavement maintenance and rehabilitation.

 Safe Routes To Schools

-5/29/2020 - The Safe Routes To Schools project is progressing along Ridgeway Boulevard.
-This project is anticipated to be complete on time, before school starts!
+The Safe Routes To Schools project is complete.
 See the pictures below for a glimpse of the new, safe route to school.